-Multiple Burials: The Tracker3 is the first Tracker to support "marking" (i.e., suppression) during a multiple burial.
+The Tracker3 is the first Tracker to "suppress" (aka, "mark") a transceiver during a multiple burial search.
 BCA took a different approach than most of the other manufactures: the Tracker3 marks only one transceiver and only for one minute.

 When the T3 senses two transmitters, it blinks two little people.
 If it senses more than two transmitters, a plus sign ("+") appears to the right of the people.
-If there are two transmitters within six meters of the searching T3, brackets ("[ ]") surround the people (that's an indication they are close together).
+If there are two transmitters within six meters of the searching T3 (i.e., a close-proximity burial), brackets ("[ ]") surround the people.

 Pressing the "Options" button until "SS" appears (for signal suppression) instructs the T3 to ignore the strongest signal and direct you to the second strongest signal.
 If you continue to hold the button pressed the T3 will instead switch into the "big picture" mode.

 When the strongest signal is being suppressed, the people alternatingly blink (far from intuitive, but memorable).
-The signal suppression mode lasts for only one minute, and then you'll be directed to whichever signal is strongest, possibly back to the first signal if you haven't made much progress toward the second (e.g., difficult travel terrain, widely spaced victims, etc).
+The signal suppression mode lasts for only one minute, and you'll then be directed to whichever signal is strongest, possibly back to the first signal if you haven't made much progress toward the second.

 This approach to a multiple burial is significantly different from most of the other transceivers which can display up to three (or more) transmitters, can suppress multiple transmitters, and can graphically display which transmitters have been suppressed (e.g., by drawing a line through each person).
 Such ambitious features don't work perfectly all of the time; BCA's focus on a more limited design for only two closely buried victims might be more reliable.